-The personal healthcare company Procter and Gamble, better known as P&G, was founded in 1837 in Cincinnati by brothers-in-law William Procter and James Gamble.
-Their business was a budding enterprise that experienced steady regional progress during the mid-19th century and then exploded with growth during the Civil War winning Union contracts to provide soap and candles to the war effort.
-By the turn of the century, they had expanded across the United States and then internationally making everyday items from toilet paper and shampoo to fabric softener and toothpaste.
+The personal healthcare company Procter and Gamble, better known as P&G or the king of innovation, was founded in 1837 in Cincinnati by brothers-in-law William Procter and James Gamble.
+Their business was a budding enterprise that experienced steady regional progress during the mid-19th century.
+It then exploded with growth during the Civil War.
+Winning Union contracts to provide soap and candles to the war effort.
+By the turn of the century, they had expanded across the United States and then internationally.
+Above all, they made everyday items from toilet paper and shampoo to fabric softener and toothpaste.
 Over the last 50-years, P&G continued their evolution absorbing companies and becoming one of the top global conglomerates at one point reaching $83 Billion in annual sales.
 They had become an iconic company of personal healthcare and a standard in the American household.